tslocke/hobocookbook/manual/lifecycles.markdown

 {.ruby}

 There are five transitions declared: accept, reject, ignore, retract, cancel.
-These become methods on the lifecycle object (not the lifecycle class), e.g. `my_fiendship.lifecycle.accept!(user, attributes)`.
+These become methods on the lifecycle object (not the lifecycle class), e.g. `my_friendship.lifecycle.accept!(user, attributes)`.
 Calling that method will:

  - Check if the transition is allowed